wondering-packet/learning-vault/Git/Exercises/E003a - Stashing.md

 nothing added to commit but untracked files present (use "git add" to track)

-# let's do some more work. optional.
+# let's do some more work; optional.
 echo "x: feature 3" > beta3.md
 git status
 On branch feature/x